shuaiqifeiyang/Tiramisu/content/posts/leetcode-frequency/Leetcode Frequency 1-20.en.md

 ## Heap
 ### 253. Meeting Rooms II
 [253.
 Meeting Rooms II](https://leetcode.com/problems/meeting-rooms-ii/)
 This is a very interesting problem about heap.
 Use a min-heap to store the end time.
 If current start time is greater than the minimum end time, we don't need to add a new room.
 If the current start time is less than the minimum end time, we need to add a new room.
-Final result is the size of the stack.
+Final result is the size of the heap.